Woolmark Performance Challenge Alumni

-Alicia Ferreira de Sousa from L’École de la Maille de Paris was today announced the winner of the inaugural adidas x Woolmark Performance Challenge, presented at a special event during Outdoor Retailer, Denver, Colorado.
-The Woolmark Performance Challenge is a new annual competition for tertiary students aimed at pushing the limits of product innovation and is set to kick-start the career of Alicia.
+Alicia Ferreira de Sousa from L’École de la Maille de Paris was announced the winner of the inaugural adidas x Woolmark Performance Challenge, presented at a special event during Outdoor Retailer, Denver, Colorado.
+The Woolmark Performance Challenge is aimed at pushing the limits of product innovation and is set to kick-start the career of Alicia.

 The 10 finalists who took part in the inaugural adidas x Woolmark Performance Challenge.